-JAMS Foundation-NAFCM Solicitation of Interest- 2024-2026
+JAMS Foundation-NAFCM Solicitation of Interest- 2025-2027

-Mediation and believes that this funding and technical assistance support opportunity is a good fit for the needs of their work and those with whom they work.
+Phase 1 begins with the release of this 2025 Solicitation of Interest (SI) protocol.
+This phase is open to any organization which works to incorporate the 9 NAFCM Hallmarks of Community Mediation and believes that this funding and technical assistance support opportunity is a good fit for the needs of their work and those with whom they work.